 His other pandemic ventures include co-founding Parcel.Love to allow people to send delicious hand-made treats to loved ones along with photo gift cards – repurposing the event catering company Al Fresco Feasts.
 He also founded Stockwell Live! to bring live music back into people’s lives through garden concerts, which was the catalyst for Out To Perform.

-Stuart is passionate about the synergy of creativity and technology and in early 2018 he founded nSpireMe to solve some of the strategic challenges in music education, raising £0.3m in venture capital from Forward Partners Applied AI fund. nSpireMe’s two products aim to fix the problem of children’s music practice.
-Practissimo uses conservatoire-level music students to help children make their practice more effective, creative and fun via Skype. nSpireMe’s iPad app Let’s Play Violin accelerates children’s progress by giving them instant feedback on their pitching and rhythm as they practice.
+Stuart is passionate about the synergy of creativity and technology and in 2018 he founded nSpireMe to solve some of the strategic challenges in music education.
+He raised £0.3m in venture capital from Forward Partners Applied AI fund to create the augmented sheet-music app Let’s Play Violin, and the Practissimo platform that used conservatoire-level music students to help children make their practice more effective, creative and fun via Skype.

-As a conductor, he works at the intersection of classical and popular music, with many leading British orchestras.
+As a conductor, he’s worked at the intersection of classical and popular music, with many leading British orchestras.
 He was musical director to Dame Shirley Bassey from 2009-2016, and conducted and produced her final album for Sony RCA, and performed at live and televised events worldwide from the Oscars, the Queen’s Diamond Jubilee to Carnegie Hall.